Skip to the main content.

 But some changes require a 75% or 95% majority to get pushed through, which is something well worth keeping in mind when it comes to distributing your shares.

-Let’s take a look at the three types of shareholders that you’ll most likely have to manage at some point (if you don’t already).
+But who are your shareholders?
+Here are the three kinds of shareholders you’ll likely have to manage at some point (if you don’t already):

 1. Founders